jhellerstein/blog/content/blog/crdt-turtles/index.md

 We can now do expiration safely: tombstones are only expired if their timestamp is lower in the partial order than the local *vector clock*: if so, we can be sure that *every other node will also delete this tombstone* if it hasn't already!

 ## <a id="op-based"></a>A Note on Op-Based CRDTS
-The idea of an "op-based" CRDT is that the state shared by the CRDT is actually a partially-ordered log of commands to be played at each site.
-Each site totally orders its commands by tagging them with a local counter (clock) value that increments on each command or message handling event.
-This ensures that recipients of commands from node $n$ will play them in the same order that $n$ did.
+The idea of an "op-based" CRDT is that the state shared by the CRDT is actually a partially-ordered log of operations (opaque commands) to be played at each site.
+The partial order is captured by each site tagging every new op it generates with a `causalContext` value.
+This ensures that recipients of ops from node $n$ will play them in the same order that $n$ did.
+Operations *across* nodes end up partially ordered, via the `causalContext`.

-Commands *across* nodes are partially ordered, via causal metadata as described above.
-It is the responsibility of the CRDT designer to ensure that concurrent operations *across* nodes are commutative.

-From the CRDT's perspective, the state $S$ of an op-based CRDT is a compound lattice: a lexical pair `(causalContext, DAG-of-operations)`.
-(A DAG is itself a lattice -- for example, it can be modeled as a set lattice of edges, with `merge` being set-union.)
+From the CRDT's perspective, the state $S$ of an op-based CRDT is just a set of `(causalContext, op)` tuples, with simple set-union as the `merge` function.
+The `causalContext` is ignored by the lattice `merge`, but carried along to provide a partial order among the ops in the set.
+One typical `causalContext` implementation is to use vector clock timestamps, with each node incrementing its entry in the vector clock for every op and message.

-Optionally, you can also "play" the log at each site (eagerly or lazily) to materialize the local state.
-This is effectively a "read" operation and is outside the scope of the CRDT math.
+That's really all there is to an "op-based" CRDT: it's a grow-only set of causally-stamped commands.
+Optionally, one can also "play" the log at each site by executing the ops in their causal partial order (eagerly or lazily) to materialize the local state.
+This is only required to support a "read" operation, and hence is effectively outside the scope of the CRDT math.

-To summarize: an op-based CRDT is still just a semilattice, all the way down!
+To summarize: an op-based CRDT is still just a simple set semilattice!
 The only wrinkles are:
-1. Op-based CRDT state requires a causal "wrapper"
+1. The items in the op-based CRDT are stamped with causalContext to enable partially-ordered replay
 2. For the ops to be useful at replay time, ops across sites should be commutative.

 ## 🪜 <a id="building-on-an-existing-turtle"></a>You Can Build on a Turtle — But Know What It Carries